 1.To provide a comprehensive, first-class range of tools and expert support services to our 3,000+ Registered Members.
 Our members range from local contractors to national building services organisations and collectively have an annual turnover of more than £5 billion, employ over 30,000 operatives and support 8,000 apprentices in craft training.

-- Find out about the benefits of becoming a Registered Member here.
+- Find out about the benefits of becoming a Registered Member.

-- Find out why you should choose ECA Registered Members here.
+- Find out why you should choose ECA Registered Members.

 2. To work with regulatory bodies, government and opinion formers to build an efficient and sustainable industry, based on high standards of training and practice.
 Through representation and lobbying, the ECA actively leads on key issues including safety, training, qualification and technological development.

-- Find out more about our work with industry partners here.
+- Find out more about our work with industry partners from here and here.

-- Find out more about our work with industry partners and our lobbying agenda here.
+- Find out more about our work with industry partners and our lobbying agenda.

 3. To form strategic relationships with those who specify electrical work to enhance the profile and promote the use of Registered Members of all sizes, improving their profit potential.